 Within this model, my software is what the company is selling.
 This changes everything.
 The upside to my work is unlimited.
 If I work with sales to get a feature in the software, that could move the needle tremendously for the company.

 For years I enjoyed the career benefits to being aligned with revenue at a business.

 And then I moved to a Cloud Engineering role.

 A strange thing happened at that point.
 In people’s minds, I was moved into the cost side of the business.
 Therefore, I was making the cost of the business more efficient but also was missing out on the upside.
 In the revenue-aligned positions that I enjoyed in the past, I was rewarded for innovation because that meant there would be upside.
 But in the operations world, I fought a perception that innovation would disrupt the efficiencies already gained and take us (and our careers) backwards.

-In my mind, DevOps is the biggest revenue driver opportunity that I’ve ever seen.
+In my mind, Cloud Engineering is the biggest revenue driver opportunity that I’ve ever seen.
 If we can find a way to ship ideas and features more quickly, then by definition our revenue will increase.
 It’s a force multiplier for development.
 However, I’m guessing that most businesses out there will not see it this way.
 Most businesses see DevOps through an efficiency lens, because efficiency is all IT Operations has been about since it began.

 Last night a friend of mine was talking about this with me, and he said that he worked a DevOps job for six months writing Chef scripts, getting paid well, for an application with few to no users.
 He ended up having very little financial impact on that company.
 Then he pivoted to a development role where he increased his company’s revenue by 1/3 in a year.
-In the latter role, he used DevOps principles to create a CD pipeline, etc., but he also developed the capability to fundamentally change his business.
+In the latter role, he used Cloud Engineering principles to create a CD pipeline, etc., but he also developed the capability to fundamentally change his business.
 What an exciting story.

 If that’s the case, then those of us headed down the pure DevOps path might want to consider the limitations we are imposing on ourselves.